putongyong/go-stock-scraper/README.md

 # Go Stock Scraper

-**A fast Go-based stock scraping tool** that fetches real-time stock data (price, market change, and percentage change) from Yahoo Finance using the Colly web scraping framework.
+**A fast Go-based stock scraping tool** that fetches real-time stock data (price, market change, and percentage change) from Yahoo Finance using the Colly web scraping framework with a certain time interval.

 ![Alt text](media/yahoo_finance.png)

 ## Features
-- Scrapes real-time stock data from Yahoo Finance.
+- Scrapes real-time stock data from Yahoo Finance every certain time interval (for example, 10s).
 - **Concurrency with Goroutines**: Utilizes Go's goroutines to scrape multiple tickers in parallel, making it extremely fast and efficient.
 - Easily modify the list of tickers by editing a simple text file (`tickers.txt`).